Trump, in tweet, hits Amazon over taxes, jobs

 "The #AmazonWashingtonPost, sometimes referred to as the guardian of Amazon not paying internet taxes (which they should) is FAKE NEWS!"
 Trump wrote in a post on Twitter on June 28, one of several posts critical of Amazon since late 2015.

-His tweet on Wednesday came as a reporter for the Washington Post appeared on CNN's "New Day" programme discussing criticism of Trump's comments in the wake of weekend violence in Charlottesville, Virginia.
+His tweet on Wednesday came as a reporter for the Washington Post appeared on CNN's "New Day" program discussing criticism of Trump's comments in the wake of weekend violence in Charlottesville, Virginia.

-Amazon.com has said that it has more than 50,000 job openings across the United States to help fulfil customer orders and recently hosted multiple job fairs to fill them.
+Amazon.com has said that it has more than 50,000 job openings across the United States to help fulfill customer orders and recently hosted multiple job fairs to fill them.

 The e-commerce company does collect state sales taxes in Washington, D.C., and 45 U.S. states that have such a levy, the company said on its website.